 Each semester, the HPM department pre-registers all declared majors in HPM courses (we cannot register students for non-HPM courses, which must be selected through the normal registration process on CyberFriar).
-All students must meet with their HPM faculty adviser prior to registration; faculty hold additional office hours to accommodate student demand during the preregistration period.
+All students must meet with their HPM faculty advisor prior to registration; faculty hold additional office hours to accommodate student demand during the preregistration period.
 Students should sign up for a time slot or visit faculty during normal office hours to obtain their alternate PINs, review degree audits to check on progress towards meeting major and core requirements, and decide on courses for the upcoming semester.
 With the exception of students studying abroad, we do not distribute alternate PINs or degree audits via email.
 Students who do not make an appointment to meet with their faculty advisor will not be able to register for courses.
-Please note that HPM courses fill up fast-you should make an appointment with your advisor as soon as possible after receiving an email from the program director about pre-registration.
+Please note that HPM courses fill up fast-you should make an appointment with your advisor as soon as possible.
 To ensure that a sufficient number of seats remain available for all majors, students may preregister for a maximum of two HPM courses per semester.

 Pre-registration is conducted on a first-come, first serve basis using a shared roster for each course section.
 All HPM faculty will begin registering students for courses on the same day; pre-registration continues until all classes have finished selecting courses, or until all course sections are full.
 Please note: All requests for over-enrollment must be approved by the department chair.
-Students may enroll in more than two HPM courses per semester, but may only pre-register for two classes prior to their scheduled registration date; additional courses may be added via CyberFriar during the student's regular registration time.
+Students may enroll in more than two HPM courses per semester but may only pre-register for two classes prior to their scheduled registration date; additional courses may be added via CyberFriar during the student's regular registration time.

 All students should check on any administrative or financial holds prior to meeting with their faculty advisor.
 Some students will be unable to register at the time of their initial meeting with a faculty member.
-In such cases, we will reserve seats for 10 days after their initial registration appointment to allow students to resolve any holds.
-After this period, students will be responsible for registering themselves for courses via CyberFriar once the hold on their account is removed.
+In such cases, we can reserve seats until the first day of registration for the graduating class/dec graduates.
+Once course registration begins, students will be responsible for registering themselves for courses via CyberFriar once the hold on their account is removed.

 A special note for student athletes who register early: In past semesters, some students with early registration times chose to register for courses that were not approved by their HPM advisor, or registered themselves for additional courses within the major, effectively overriding course enrollment caps.
 This is NOT allowed.
 Students who register for unapproved courses will be dropped by the department chair if their name is not on the approved pre-registration roster.
-HPM faculty carefully coordinate section sizes based on faculty workload and curricular needs, so any request to over-enroll in an HPM course must be approved by the program director.
+HPM faculty carefully coordinate section sizes based on faculty workload and curricular needs, so any request to over-enroll in an HPM course must be approved by the department chair.